wolfenfeld/Palant-ri/docs/index.rst

-..
-Palantíri documentation master file, created by sphinx-quickstart on Sat Oct 13 14:03:29 2018.
+.. palantiri documentation master file, created by sphinx-quickstart on Wed Oct 23 20:14:45 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Palantíri's documentation!
+Welcome to palantiri's documentation!
 =====================================

 .. toctree::
    :maxdepth: 2
-   :caption: Contents

-   readme
-   source/modules
+   modules

 Indices and tables
 ==================